I was pleasantly surprised with the number and variety of bookshops in La Rochelle, and couldn't help visiting them all.

 2. Librairie Ancienne d'Aunis

 If one is looking for historical books, old books, rare books, and other specialties, there isn't much better than the librairie Ancienne d'Aunis, a small bookstore, focusing on specialty books which the owner himself collects on an eclectic variety of subjects.
-I have found at least books dating from the first half of the 20th century, and that was with just a brief and hardly conclusive search!
-In addition to a wide host of books on the inside, there are also a number of cheap books which are found on the outside, at 3 books for 10 euros, mostly cheap novels and the like.
+I have found books dating from the first half of the 20th century, and that was with just a brief and hardly conclusive search!
+In addition to a wide host of books on the inside, there are also a number of cheap books which are found on the outside, at three books for 10 euros, mostly cheap novels and the like.
 This is in contrast to the interior: some of the books, despite (or perhaps because of) their age can be quite expensive, as was revealed to me when I had absentmindedly tried to purchase a volume concerning an economic history of French Indochina, not having seen the price of 75 euros...

 Its location, at 61, rue du Minage, is just off the Place de Verdun.
 This makes it easy to find passing through.